Software Certifications Overview

 Acquiring the designation for any of the above listed certifications indicates a professional level of competence in the principles and practices of quality assurance in the IT profession as well as gain recognition as software quality profession, achieve potentially more rapid career advancement, and gain greater acceptance in the role as advisor to management.

-Software Certifications had its beginning in 1980 as the Quality Assurance Institute (QAI) was established as a professional association formed to represent the quality assurance profession.
+Software Certifications had its beginning in 1980.
 The first certification began development in 1985 and the first formal examination process was launched in 1990.
 Today, the Certification Program is global; with approximately 10,000 active certificants in Australia, Belgium, Bermuda, Brazil, Canada, Hong Kong, India, Israel, Korea, Mexico, New Zealand, Puerto Rico, Saudi Arabia, Singapore, South Africa, United Kingdom, United Arab Emirates, and the United States.

 Vision, Values, Mission, & Goals: